ArthurConmy/EPQ/README.md

 The following ReadMe also documents the research and development in my project, from its conception towards the final program which I tested against myself.

+To play against my artefact, visit https://repl.it/@HuskerDu/EPQ-General-Solution and click the 'run' button.

 # Initial Aims, Research

 My aims are as follows: